-When interacting with claimants and their families we need to recognise signs of abuse, harm or neglect.
-The individual(s) may not ask for help or be able to ask for help but their behavior or information they disclose may raise a concern.
+When interacting with claimants and their families, we need to recognise signs of abuse, harm or neglect.
+The individual(s) may not ask for help, or be able to ask for help, but their behaviour or the information they disclose may raise a concern.

-Areas to consider:
+The following are particular areas to consider:

-- Financial or material abuse including stealing, selling assets, fraud, misuse or misappropriation of property, possessions or benefits - Domestic violence and abuse: including psychological, physical, sexual, financial, economic, emotional abuse; so called 'honour' based violence. - Psychological or emotional abuse: including belittling, name calling, threats of harm, intimidation, isolation - Self-neglect: covers a wide range of behaviour neglecting to care for one's personal hygiene, health or surroundings. - Discriminatory abuse: including racist, homophobic, sexist, abuse based on a person's disability and other forms of harassment, slurs or similar treatment - Neglect and acts of omission: including withholding the necessities of life such as medication, food or warmth, ignoring medical or physical care needs - Institutional or organisational: including regimented routines and cultures, unsafe practices, lack of person-centred care or treatment.
-Observed lack of dignity and respect in the care setting, rigid routine, processes or tasks organised to meet staff needs in that care setting, disrespectful language and attitudes. - Modern slavery: is the recruitment, movement, harbouring or receiving of children, women or men using force, coercion, and abuse of vulnerability, deception or other means for the purpose of exploitation.
+- financial or material abuse including stealing, selling assets, fraud, misuse or misappropriation of property, possessions or benefits - domestic abuse including psychological, physical, sexual, financial, economic, emotional abuse, so called 'honour' based violence - psychological or emotional abuse including belittling, name calling, threats of harm, intimidation, isolation - self-neglect covers a wide range of behaviour including neglecting to care for one's personal hygiene, health or surroundings - discriminatory abuse including racist, homophobic, sexist, abuse based on a person's disability and other forms of harassment, slurs or similar treatment - neglect and acts of omission including the withholding of the necessities of life such as medication, food or warmth, ignoring medical or physical care needs - institutional or organisational including regimented routines and cultures, unsafe practices, lack of person-centred care or treatment, observed lack of dignity and respect in the care setting, rigid routine, processes or tasks organised to meet staff needs in that care setting, disrespectful language and attitudes - modern slavery this is the recruitment, movement, harbouring or receiving of children, women or men using force, coercion abuse of vulnerability, deception or other means for the purpose of exploitation